 Wangari Maathai: The Woman Who Planted Millions of Trees by Frank Prévot, illustrated by Aurélia Fronty

 Kenya is a colony of Britain and it is the British who grow richer by cutting trees to plant tea.
-Wangari is one of a few African girls to get an education, studying in the United States during the time of the Civil Rights Movement.
+Wangari is one of the few African girls to get an education, studying in the United States during the time of the Civil Rights Movement.
 It’s John F. Kennedy who makes her education possible; he invites six hundred young Kenyans to study in the U.S. including Wangari.
-When Wangari returns home, Kenya is not longer a colony of Britain but the trees continue to get cut down, decimating the wildlife, and eroding the soil.
+When Wangari returns home, Kenya is no longer a colony of Britain but the trees continue to get cut down, decimating the wildlife, and eroding the soil.
 Fighting to replant the trees, Wangari receives death threats and endures imprisonment, but she perseveres.
-The backnotes include photos of Wangari and a timeline of her achievements. [picture book biography, ages 6 and up]
+The endnotes include photos of Wangari and a timeline of her achievements. [picture book biography, ages 6 and up]

 Wangari’s Trees of Peace: A True Story from Africa by Jeanette Winter

-This picture book focuses on the genesis of Wangari’s tree planting endeavor, starting with just nine seedlings.
+This picture book focuses on the genesis of Wangari’s tree-planting endeavor, starting with just nine seedlings.
 She convinces the village women that these trees embody seeds of hope.
 Wangari pays each woman a small amount for each seedling still living after three months — their first earnings ever.
 These seedlings eventually reach a count of 30 million and grow into tall trees. [picture book, ages 4 and up]

 An Activity Book to Celebrate Gardens